Mini-Course: How Computers Compute?

 - Anyone who's interested in computer technologies but frustrated with the current resources

-I have master’s degree in Engineering and Finance, currently I am working in finance area in Energy industry.
-I am passionate in innovating the outdated educational model using an integrated way.
-I am deeply frustrated by the assembly line approach of the science education: things are chopped and grouped in a counterintuitive way to facilitate teaching, at the cost of the learners’ experience.
+We are a small team of people with backgrounds in Engineering and Finance.
+We are passionate in innovating the outdated educational model using an integrated way.
+We are deeply frustrated by the assembly line approach of the science education: things are chopped and grouped in a counterintuitive way to facilitate teaching, at the cost of the learners’ experience.
 This assembly line model spawns a monstrous body of knowledge that’s disconnected and overwhelming, impossible for any human to digest in full.
-So I want to bridge the knowledge gaps by following an integrated model, rather than academic chore: teach in a way blurring the boundaries between different subjects so that the content flows.
+So we want to bridge the knowledge gaps by following an integrated model, rather than academic chore: teach in a way blurring the boundaries between different subjects so that the content flows.
 Once content flows, learners will find the learning experience pleasant and rewarding.
-My courses will be created following that motto.
+Our courses will be created following that motto.
 The topics will include science and technology.

-I use Youtube channel as my studio to develop free educational videos.
-Once I see fit, contents in those videos will be merged and crystalized into complete and integrated courses on Udemy.
-You are welcome to go to my channel if you want to have a more frequent update on my stuff.
-My blog is currently under construction and I will be sharing more insights about learning there.
+We use Youtube channel as our studio to develop free educational videos.
+Once we see fit, contents in those videos will be merged and crystalized into complete and integrated courses on Udemy.
+You are welcome to go to our channel if you want to have a more frequent update on our stuff.
+Our blog is currently under construction and we will be sharing more insights about learning there.